Also known as: lying thoracic rotation, t-spine rotation, lying t-spine twist, thoracic rotation supine, t spine mobilization

 What is Supine Thoracic Rotation?

-Supine Thoracic Rotation is a lying mobility exercise that gently rotates the thoracic spine to improve mid/upper back mobility.
-It primarily targets the back (thoracic extensors and rotators) and is an easy-level movement suitable for beginners and rehab-friendly routines.
+Supine Thoracic Rotation is a lying mobility exercise that improves thoracic spine rotation and mid-back mobility.
+It primarily targets the back (thoracic extensors and rotators) and supporting core stabilizers.
+Difficulty: easy - suitable for beginners and rehab settings to restore rotation and reduce stiffness.

 How to Do Supine Thoracic Rotation